 You can use Object Lifecycle Management to automatically delete objects in a bucket, including in a bucket with a locked policy.
 A lifecycle rule won't delete an object until after the object fulfills the retention policy.

-You use constraints in organization policies to require that retention policies with specific retention periods be included as part of creating a new bucket or as part of adding/updating the a retention policy on an existing bucket.
-For more information, including instructions for setting this organization policy, see Setting a Retention Policy Constraint.
+You can use the retention policy constraint in your organization policies to require that retention policies with specific retention periods be included as part of creating a new bucket or as part of adding/updating the retention policy on an existing bucket.

-Retention periods are measured in seconds; however, some tools, like the Google Cloud Platform Console and gsutil allow you to set and view retention periods with other units of time for convenience.
+Retention periods are measured in seconds; however, some tools, like the Google Cloud console and the Google Cloud CLI allow you to set and view retention periods with other units of time for convenience.
 The following conversions apply in such cases:

 - A day is considered to be 86,400 seconds.